pari08tosh/Inshorts-API/readme.md

 Each response object has the following keys -

-1. **success** - true indicates the api ran successfully.
+1. **Success** - true indicates the api ran successfully.
 Upon error the success value is false and the object includes an errorMessage key with the error message.

     ```JSON
     {